UW-GAC/QCpipeline/README.txt

 see QCpipeline-manual.pdf for R function help

 1) Create project directory
-create_project_dir.sh ProjectName user
+create_project_dir.sh ProjectName user group
-(where "user" is the first analyst working on the project)
+(where "user" is the first analyst working on the project, and "group" is geneva/olga/cidr/etc.)

 2-8) Create scan and snp annotation files